 Black is Back!
-Charred timber is all the rage amongst architects and designers
+Charred timber cladding is all the rage amongst architects and designers

 Due to numerous beautiful realisations around the world, Shou sugi ban® is enjoying an increase in popularity.

-In the last two years this ancient Japanese technique has been rediscovered and is now reinventing the way modern constructions are using materials today, but what is Shou sugi ban?
+In the last two years this ancient Japanese technique for black cladding has been rediscovered and is now reinventing the way modern constructions are using materials today, but what is Shou sugi ban?